Caleb-Shepard/Personal-Site/README.md

 ## Make it your own

-1. [For this repo](https://github.com/Luckey-Elijah/Personal-Site/fork) and make it your own!
+1. [Fork this repo](https://github.com/Luckey-Elijah/Personal-Site/fork) and make it your own!
 2. Install `gridsome`.
 3. Host locally with `gridsome develop`.
 4. Host online with [Netlify](https://www.netlify.com).